St. Luke's Heart & Vascular Care

 - 2016 - Transcatheter aortic valve replacement (TAVR), a minimally invasive procedure that's an alternative to open-heart surgery, offers hope for heart patients with inoperable aortic stenosis.
 A multi-disciplinary team of physicians from UnityPoint Clinic Cardiology and Physicians' Clinic of Iowa Surgical Specialists are the first to offer TAVR in Cedar Rapids.

-- 2017- A new procedure called the Watchman - is being performed at St. Luke's, which is meant to help AFib patients reduce the risk of stroke-inducing blood clots and eliminate the need for blood-thinning medications.
+- 2017- A new procedure called the Watchman - is being performed at St. Luke's, which is helps AFib patients reduce the risk of stroke-inducing blood clots and eliminates the need for blood-thinning medications.